Back to LSTMs Hub

 Forget Gate

-The forget gate decides what information to discard from the cell state:
+Decides what to discard from the cell state:

 $$ f_t = \sigma(W_{xf} x_t + W_{hf} h_{t-1} + b_f) $$